 An annual tradition, spring break allows children to unwind and relax away from the classroom.
-But with limited trip options this year due to COVID-19, families need to get creative.
-Six spring break staycation theme days will entertain, occupy and even educate (shh, don’t tell the kids!) your entire family.
+But if the budget is tight or you need to stay local, it’s time to get creative.
+These six spring break staycation theme days will entertain, occupy and even educate (shh, don’t tell the kids!) your entire family.

 Plan an Adventure

 If your family craves adventure, check out these resources.
-They give you an adrenaline rush and satisfy your need for fun.
+Adventure is where you find it, even if it’s right in your hometown.

-Many amusement parks are closed, but you can still ride roller coasters from Six Flags, Cedar Point, Universal Studios, Busch Gardens, and other top amusement parks.
+Did you know you can virtually ride the roller coasters from amusement parks like Six Flags, Cedar Point, Universal Studios, and Busch Gardens?
 Simply visit The Coaster Views or The Sharp Productions on YouTube and experience a thrilling adventure from the comfort of your living room.

 Travel Somewhere New

-Worldwide travel limitations are no match for resourceful families like yours.
-Choose almost any landmark, country, or location to explore during your vacation.
-You can use the internet or books, maps, and encyclopedias from the local library to plan your trip.
+Worldwide travel is expensive and exhausting.
+Right from the comfort of your home, you can choose almost any landmark, country, or location to virtually explore during your vacation.
+You can use the internet, books, and maps to plan your virtual trip!

 Spring Break Staycation Ideas to Explore Nature